kyamagu/mexopencv/README.markdown

     $ make test

-If matlab says 'Library not loaded' in the test, it's likely the compatibility issue between a system library and matlab's internal library.
+If matlab says 'Library not loaded' or any other error in the test, it's likely the compatibility issue between a system library and matlab's internal library.
 You might be able to fix this issue by preloading the library file.
 On linux, set the correct library path in `LD_PRELOAD` environmental variable.
+For example, if you see `GLIBCXX_3.4.15` error in mex, use the following to start matlab.

+    $ LD_PRELOAD=/usr/lib/libstdc++.so.6 matlab

 On Mac OS X, this variable is named `DYLD_INSERT_LIBRARIES`.
+You can check `ldd` command line tool to check the dependency of the mex file in linux.
+On mac, you can use `otool -L` command.

 Developer documentation can be generated with doxygen if installed